bernardphp/chute/doc/index.rst

 Frequently Asked Questions
 --------------------------

-Collection fo Tips, Tricks or other question often asked when using this library.
+Collection of Tips, Tricks and other question often asked when using this library.

 Can values be ignored?
 ~~~~~~~~~~~~~~~~~~~~~~